Alhama de Granada is a wonder to visit

-Alhama de Granada is a small town of 5,000 inhabitants that is absolutely beautiful, steeped in history and blessed with a spectacular natural environment.
+Alhama de Granada is a small town of 5,000 inhabitants, absolutely beautiful, steeped in history and blessed with a spectacular natural environment.

-It is well worth a visit if you are travelling between Malaga and Granada.
+It is well worth a visit if you are spending a few days in Andalucia to visit Malaga and Granada.

 There are many beautiful things to see and discover.